splunk/pytest-splunk-soar-connectors/docs/index.md

 - Work well with existing connector implementations
 - Create test suites that can run as part of CI

+## Limitations

+- Vault interaction is currently not fully implemented (WIP)

 ## Prerequisites

 - Python 3 (3.7, 3.8, 3.9, 3.10)